The Stacks CLI enables interactions with the Stacks blockchain through a set of commands.

 This section describes how to use the CLI to manage an account.

-It is not recommended to use the CLI to handle accounts with real STX tokens on the mainnet.
-Using an appropriate wallet build to support secure token holding is recommended.
+We don't recommended you use the CLI to handle accounts with real STX tokens on the mainnet.
+Instead, use an appropriate wallet to support secure token holding.

 Creating an account